destrex271/WebActuary/README.md

 ## Running this tool on various operating systems ##

 - ### Windows ###
-  Navigate to the `windows` folder under `WebActuary-main/` and run the `dependencies.py` file in order to get all the libraries being used.
+  Navigate to the `windows` folder under `WebActuary-main/` and run the `dependencies.bat` file in order to get all the libraries being used.

   After this run the `begin_audit.bat` file to start the applications.